modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-apendix.md

 The previous affirmation is identified with the fifth postulate of parallels, which indicates that the sum of the angles α = NED and β = CDE is two right angles, each of these angles being equal to 90° and that therefore $α + β = 180°$.
 This means that the static equilibrium in Lagrange's triangle is explained in terms of the lever principle, showing that the applicability of such a principle justifies Euclid's parallel postulate.
 Certainly, this implies that the lever principle is applicable only in flat spaces of zero curvature corresponding to Euclidean spaces.

-### APPENDIX 4.2.
+## Appendix 4B.
 Connections of the lever principle with the natural states of motion as well as with conservation laws.

 **First natural state of bodies in motion**: the uniform translational motion of bodies on Earth.